What Is a Diminished Value Claim in Texas?

 Texas is a modified comparative fault state, which means that a victim’s recovery is reduced by their percentage of fault, and if a person is more than 50% responsible for an accident, they are barred from recovering anything.
 If the insurance company believes you are partially at fault for the accident, it can affect your potential diminished value claim by either reducing it or denying it altogether.

-Texas Diminished Value Attorneys
+Texas Diminished Value Claim Attorneys

 Go Back